Grüner Veltliner and Riesling - millions of years young

 Langenlois, Zöbing, Gobelsburg, Kammern, Strass

-Kamptal boasts a variety of terroir, ranging from loess over gravel to striking parcels of bedrock and even volcanic elements, as on the highly regarded Heiligenstein.
-The name derives from the blazing sunshine that cause a hot and dry microclimate, and the soil is geologically spectacular, as it originates from 270 million year old Permian Period, being a desert-like sandstone base with volcanic particles.
+Kamptal boasts a variety of terroir, ranging from loess to gravel to crystalline sites and red feldspathic sandstones and conglomerates, as on the highly regarded Heiligenstein.
+The name derives from the blazing sunshine that cause a hot and dry microclimate.
+The geological development of the rock is rather special, is between 320 and 250 million year olds, formed desert-like conditions as a flashflood deposit and includes volcanic particles.

 Along the steep terraces of the south-facing slopes, that in places are so steep that no layers of loess can form a hold, Riesling vines are planted, producing powerful, mineral wines with exceptional aging potential.
 Moving southwards towards the Danube, there is a change in the soil structure to wider loess and loam terraces as offering the perfect conditions for traditional, but also full-bodied Grüner Veltiner, as well as the red and white Pinot varieties and Zweigelt.
 These wines are marketed under the designation of "Niederösterreich".